Career as a Technical Writer

 - Revise the documents before publishing.

-- Opportunities to experiment with new gadgets, equipments and machines.
+- Opportunities to experiment with new gadgets, equipment and machines.

-- High demand for job, as opportunities are available in many sectors.
+- High demand for job, as opportunities is available in many sectors.

 - Opportunity to learn new tools and technologies.